daugherty-lab/CD-hit/README.md

 *   Example #2:

     ```cd-hit -d 0 -g 1 -i path/filename.in -o path/filename.out -c 0.8 -T 4```

+# Relevant arguments
+*   c = cutoff (0.8 = 80% sequence identity)
+*   T = processors
+*   Several other parameters, like size cutoffs (-s, -aL, -aS), etc, can be added in.
+Type "cd-hit" or see `cd-hit-manual.txt` in this repo to see explanation of these.

 # Troubleshooting
 1. If you use a gapped fasta alignment, you'll encounter: "Discarding invalid sequence or sequence without identifier and description!".
 This can be solved by removing `-` from your sequences.